pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 - Different output style
 - Cannot ignore individual lines of code
 - Configured by PHP
-- Has hundreds rules
+- Has hundreds of rules
 - Only checks PHP

 ---

 # #2
-## What are Code Conventions
+## What are Code Conventions?

 ---